Transport in Tiruchirappalli: Roads

-Tiruchirappalli City has 1294.27 km of Roads as of 2017 in which 268.41 km is of unsurfaced and rest all are surfaced in some form.
-Bharathidhasan Road has been designed as a Model road of the city.
-Other Arterial roads include Bharathiyar Road, Collector Office Road, Thennur High Road, Salai Road, Sastri Road, Madurai Road, Thillainagar Main Road, College Road, and Gandhi Road.
-Various Initiatives has been taken up by the city corporation during 2018 and 2019 with private partnerships, Smart city and various funds to install facilities like Open-Air Gym on roadsides, Fountains with the beatification of roundabouts, One Smart road has also been created.
+Tiruchirappalli City has 1294.27 km of roads as of 2017 in which 268.41 km is of unsurfaced and rest all are surfaced in some form.
+Bharathidhasan Road has been designed as a model road of the city.
+Other arterial roads include Bharathiyar Road, Collector Office Road, Thennur High Road, Salai Road, Sastri Road, Madurai Road, Thillainagar Main Road, College Road, and Gandhi Road.
+Various initiatives have been taken up by the city corporation during 2018 and 2019 with private partnerships, smart-city modeling and various funds to install facilities like open-air gym on roadsides and fountains on roundabouts; one smart road has also been created.